Barnabiii/Planets/README.md

 ```
 ### Format of text file
 **Explainations:**
 The text file is used as an input for the program, by describing the parameters of each planet:

-a planet is described on one line between {} with 5 parameters in it, each parameters are defined between parenthesis and they must be defined in this order:
+A planet is described on one line between {} with 5 parameters in it, each parameters are defined between parenthesis and they must be defined in this order:

-position(x,y); velocity(x, y); mass; radius; color(r,g,b)
+Markup: * position (x,y)
+ * velocity (x, y)
+ * mass
+ * radius
+ * color (r,g,b)

 **Example:**